 Short USD/CAD at .9970 (break in consolidation on the 1-hour chart), tight stop at 1.0020, PT at .9920.

 If my trade gets triggered and it hasn’t reached the levels I’m aiming for by the end of the day, I’m planning on closing all positions.
 If you’re thinking of taking this trade with me, make sure you practice proper risk management and check out our risk disclosure.

 I’m going to watch my day trade closely though.
-Not only are investors worried about economic growth of China, euro zone, and the U.S., but word from my forex friends is that the BRIC are refusing to follow the sanctions against Iran.
+Not only are investors worried about the economic growth of China, eurozone, and the U.S., but word from my forex friends is that the BRIC are refusing to follow the sanctions against Iran.
 If this is the case, then oil prices could go down and weigh on the Loonie.